cs3216/cs3216.github.io/coursework/product-design/index.md

 <div class="box"><strong>Note:</strong> Remember, less is more.
 If you come up with fifteen features, you are doing it wrong!
 There should definitely be less than ten features that meet your three primary user goals.</div>

-At the same time, you should not omit essentials such as authentication and settings, or the lack thereof.
+At the same time, you should not omit essentials such as authentication and settings or the lack thereof.
 A large part of WhatsApp's popularity was due to simply having the phone number as the user account and their focus on the core essentials of messaging!

 As you are designing a product for the real world, it is also important to ensure that your ideas and business logic are sound, realistic, and executable.
 Answer these questions: